 John has been the face of rugby union on the BBC since presenting Rugby Special in the early 90s, and has covered every Rugby World Cup since 1991.
 His wide-ranging knowledge of all sport makes him one of the most respected journalistic figures in the industry, being called on regularly to host Charity events, Award ceremonies, high-level national and international conferences on sports development and operation.

 John has worked on the BBC’s Wimbledon coverage since 1986, presenting ‘Today at Wimbledon’ on BBC for more than a decade, and in 2013, returned to hosting the 5 Live coverage in addition to his television work.
 He has also presented the French Open coverage on ITV for the past three years.

 In 2017, John Inverdale will be presenting the Rugby 6 Nations for BBC TV.
 Commentary at Wimbledon for BBC TV.
-Cheltenham Races, London Marathon, Golf Open, for BBC Radio.
+Cheltenham Races, Golf Open, for BBC Radio.
 John Inverdale will also be presenting the French Open for ITV.